Index

 Virtual Machine Snapshots

-If you must rely on a snapshot for backup and restoration purposes, then it is imperative that you DO NOT snapshot a live (running) Statseeker server, instead cleanly shutdown the server prior to creating the snapshot.
-Failure to do so can result in database corruption leading to everything from data loss to a dead server.
+If you must rely on a snapshot for backup and restoration purposes, then it is imperative that you DO NOT snapshot a live (running) Statseeker server.
+Instead, cleanly shut down the server prior to creating the snapshot.
+Failure to do so can result in database corruption, leading to everything from data loss to a dead server.

 To shut down the server correctly:

-- Log in to your Statseeker server via ssh or directly
+- Log in to your Statseeker server via SSH or directly

-- From the command prompt enter ssadmin and enter the root user password if prompted
+- From the command prompt, enter ssadmin and enter the root user password if prompted

 This will display the ssadmin menu, offering access to the different areas of functionality.